-The climate of a region is defined as the typical pattern of temperature and precipitation through the year.
+The climate of a region is defined as the typical pattern of temperature and precipitation throughout the year.
 Climate is described using the average of 30 years of weather data for a location.
 Temperature and precipitation, recorded each day by meteorologists, are averaged for each day of the year.
 This allows us to know what it is usually like in July or November in a particular location.
 The actual weather on any given day can be very different than the average.
 For example, if there is a winter storm moving through a region, temperatures will likely drop to below average for that time of year.

 About climate zones